1999 NatWest Trophy: Format

 For the 1999 season, radical changes were made to the structure and format of the competition.
-Each side's innings was reduced from 60 overs per side to 50, in order to bring the county one-day game in line with the format of One Day Internationals.
+Each team's innings was reduced from 60 overs per side to 50, in order to bring the county one-day game in line with the format of One Day Internationals.
 This in turn reduced the number of overs a bowler could bowl in an innings, down from 12 to 10.

 The number of teams participating was also greatly expanded.
 The 18 first-class counties were joined by all twenty Minor Counties, plus Huntingdonshire.
 In a major change to previous tournaments, 17 amateur teams, representing the cricket boards of every first-class county except Glamorgan, were added to the competition.
 The Ireland, Scotland and Netherlands teams also participated, as in previous years, while Denmark made its debut in the tournament.

 The tournament retained its knockout format, but now with four rounds before the quarter-final and semi-final stages.
 The winners of the semi-finals went on to the final at Lord's which was held on 29 August 1999.